How To Remove Discoloration From Stainless Steel Cookware?

 Yes, discolored stainless steel pots and pans are safe to use.
 Discoloration does not necessarily affect the safety or performance of the cookware.
 However, the discoloration can sometimes indicate a buildup of burnt or leftover food particles, which can affect the taste and quality of your food.

 Preventing Stainless Steel Discoloration

-Vegetable oil and olive oil are recommended for this purpose.
+Vegetable oil and olive oil are recommended.

 You can use the steps mentioned to remove discolorations from your pans and pots.